PacktPublishing/Build-your-own-Programming-Language-Second-Edition/README.md

 4. Besides member access, type checking occurs when composite types are created, assigned, passed as parameters, and, in some languages, destroyed.

 ### Chapter 9, Intermediate Code Generation
+This chapter introduces the concept of intermediate code and demonstrates its generation, focusing on examples from the Jzero language.
+After mastering tree traversals to analyze and augment syntax trees in previous chapters, this chapter initiates the compiler's output construction process.
+Intermediate code, a sequence of machine-independent instructions, serves as an intermediary step before optimization and final code generation for a target machine.
+Key topics include understanding intermediate code, defining an instruction set, and generating code for expressions and control flow.
+This chapter lays the groundwork for subsequent optimization phases and final code generation.
 **Key Insights**:
 1. It would be reasonable, and could be appropriate, to introduce three address instructions to do input and output.
 However, most languages’ input and output operations are encapsulated by a function or method calling interface, as I/O tends to be encapsulated either by language runtime system calls or system calls.
 2. Semantic rules are logical declarative statements of how to compute semantic attributes.
 Synthesized attributes can generally be computed by bottom-up, post-order tree traversals.
 Depending on their interdependences, inherited attributes can be computed by one or more top-down, pre-order tree traversals.